Hiam Abbass

+Early and personal life

-Hiam Abbass was born in Nazareth, Israel, to a Muslim Arab family.
+Abbass was born in Nazareth on 30 November 1960 to a family of Israeli Arabs of Palestinians descent.
 She was raised in the village of Deir Hanna.
-Since the late 1980s, she has lived in Paris and holds French citizenship.
+Since the late 1980s, she has lived in Paris, France, and holds French citizenship.

-During the filming of the Steven Spielberg film Munich (2005), Abbass lived in a hotel with the Palestinian Arab and Israeli actors for three months.
+During the filming of the Steven Spielberg film Munich (2005), Abbass lived in a hotel with Israeli and Palestinian actors for three months.
 During that time, they had many discussions that "helped both sides grow closer."
 In an interview in 2006, Abbass said, "I still remember how difficult it was for the Arab actors to manhandle the Israeli actors in the first scene where the Israeli national team is taken hostage."

-Film career
+Career

-Abbass is known for her roles in Red Satin (2002), Haifa (1996), Paradise Now (2005), The Syrian Bride (2004), Free Zone (2005), Dawn of the World (2008), The Visitor (2008), Lemon Tree (2008), Every Day is a Holiday (2009) and Amreeka (2009).
-In Spielberg's film, depicting the response to the Munich Massacre, she also served as a dialect and acting consultant.
+Abbass is known for her roles in Red Satin (2002), Haifa (1996), Paradise Now (2005), The Syrian Bride (2004), Free Zone (2005), Dawn of the World (2008), The Visitor (2008), Lemon Tree (2008), Every Day Is a Holiday (2009), and Amreeka (2009).
+She appeared in Spielberg's film Munich, depicting the response to the Munich massacre, and also served as a dialect and acting consultant.

 She directed two short films, Le Pain (2001), and La Danse éternelle (2004).
 She portrays humanitarian Hind al-Husseini in Julian Schnabel's film Miral (2010), based on the life of Husseini and her orphanage.